longhorn/longhorn/docs/expansion.md

 3. The filesystem used in the Longhorn volume is one of the followings:
     1. ext4
     2. XFS
-4. The Longhorn volume is not in maintanence mode
-5. The Longhorn volume is using block device frontend.
+4. The Longhorn volume is using block device frontend.

 #### Handling volume revert:
 If users revert a volume to a snapshot with smaller size, the frontend of the volume is still holding the expanded size.
 But the filesystem size will be the same as that of the reverted snapshot.
 In this case, users need to handle the filesystem manually: